-To prescribe medicinal cannabis for a group of patients with the same condition, a medical practitioner can apply to become an Authorised Prescriber through the Authorised Prescribers Scheme (APS).
+To prescribe medical cannabis for a group of patients with the same condition or disease, a medical practitioner can apply to become an Authorised Prescriber through the Authorised Prescribers Scheme (APS).

-When a medical practitioner becomes an Authorised Prescriber, this means they do not need to notify the Therapeutic Goods Administration (TGA) each time they prescribe the cannabis product, but instead must report to the TGA the number of patients treated every 6 months.
+When a medical practitioner becomes an Authorised Prescriber, this means they are not required to notify the Therapeutic Goods Administration (TGA) each time they prescribe medical cannabis.
+Instead, the Authorised Prescriber must report to the TGA the number of patients treated every 6 months.

-The medical practitioner must also seek endorsement for their application from an ethics committee who will assess not only the safety of the cannabis product for the condition, but also the suitability of the medical practitioner.
+The medical practitioner must also seek endorsement for their application from an ethics committee who will assess the safety of the cannabis product for the condition, and the suitability of the medical practitioner.

-As stated on the TGA website, it is not possible to find out who is an Authorised Prescriber due to privacy reasons.
+As stated on the TGA website, it is not possible to learn who is an Authorised Prescriber in Australia.
+This is due to privacy reasons.
 More detailed information on how to become an authorised prescriber can be found here: https://www.tga.gov.au/authorised-prescriber-scheme

 I am a patient, how do i access medical cannabis?

-If your GP is not already an Authorised Prescriber, they will need to apply through the Authorised Prescribers Scheme (APS).
+If your GP is not already an Authorised Prescriber, he or she will need to apply through the Authorised Prescribers Scheme (APS).
 More detailed information can be found here: https://www.tga.gov.au/access-medicinal-cannabis-products-using-access-schemes

 How can I be approved for a Medical Cannabis trial?